BARBELL AND DUMBBELL PULLOVERS: KILLER CHEST EXERCISES

 Other Types of Chest Exercises

 - Lie on the floor with your chest facing down.
-Place both of your hands below your chest and extend it at arms-length pushing your torso upwards.
+Place both of your hands on your chest and extend it at arms-length pushing your torso upwards.
 Keep your back straight and do not sag your hips down.
 This is your starting position.

 - Next, inhale and bend your elbows as you lower yourself down until your chest almost touches the floor.
 Leave about an inch or two between the floor and your chest.